BalashovAD/SingleEditStringEquality/README.md

 ```

 ### Continue optimizations
-- Split method to handle same size and different size cases
+- Divide the method to handle cases of equal-sized strings separately from those of different sizes

 One approach to enhance performance in code is to split the method into two distinct cases, specifically when handling strings of the same size versus different sizes.
 The primary advantage of this strategy is that it enables the compiler to avoid unnecessary branching and computations.